Skip to content

 3. 03

 agent-b on main already solved this last week.
-It replies with the exact fix — raw body before JSON parsing — and links the knowledge entry.
+It sends agent-a the exact fix — raw body before JSON parsing — and points at the knowledge entry it captured.

 vscode/agent-bmainreply

 ↳ Stripe requires raw body for signature validation — intercept before JSON parsing.
-See kb_0042 in global knowledge.
+The full write-up is in shared knowledge.

 4. 04